Configure the Backend Input Forms¶

 number of row sets shown on a page in this perspective may be set via

 maxSingleDBListItems.
-Setting the option
+If the option

-always_description to true
+always_description is set to true,

-the corresponding helping texts always show up.
+the corresponding help texts always show up .

 This section defines the appearance of the Input Form for creation and update of